Renewed for Fall 2019!

 By sharing resources, the partners will be able to increase the number of self-instructional languages available to students in an innovative and cost-effective manner.

 The self-instructional component of each language course will remain unchanged.
 Each student will enroll for the course at their home institution.
 For speaking and listening practice, students will join conversational tutorial sessions at a partnering college via video conferencing software, such as Zoom.

-As a pilot project in Fall 2017, students at Vassar will join tutorials in Persian at Pomona, and students at Williams will participate in Portuguese sessions at Vassar.
-As with any course taken through these programs, learning goals will be determined by an outside examiner, who is also responsible for assessing learning outcomes in oral and written exams twice a semester.
+As a pilot project in Fall 2017, SILP students at Vassar and Williams colleges joined online to study Portuguese.
+As with any course taken through these programs, learning goals are determined by an outside examiner, who is also responsible for assessing learning outcomes in oral and written exams twice a semester.
 A successful pilot project can be expanded by including more languages and colleges, or it can serve as a model for collaborations between other colleges within the consortium.